Exemptions

 Applicants must comply with the applicable requirements of Tenn.
 Code Ann. § 67-5-201 through 227 in order to qualify for exemption.
 Once an application is properly filed with our office, an exemption designee will review the application and make an Initial Determination as to eligibility.

-File an Exemption Application
+Apply for an Exemption

 Click above to file an Exemption Application Online